Kuadrant/kuadrant-operator/doc/install/install-kubernetes.md

     You must perform these steps on each Kubernetes cluster where you want to use Kuadrant.

+!!! warning

+    Kuadrant uses a number of labels to search and filter resources on the cluster.
+    All required labels are formatted as `kuadrant.io/*`.
+    Removal of any labels with the prefix may cause unexpected behaviour and degradstion of the product.

 ## Prerequisites

 - Access to a Kubernetes cluster, with `kubeadmin` or an account with similar permissions